AckerlyXu/heima/articles/best-practices-data-partitioning.md

 This model is implemented by using Redis clustering, and is described in more detail on the [Redis cluster tutorial] page on the Redis website.
 Redis clustering is transparent to client applications.
 Additional Redis servers can be added to the cluster (and the data can be re-partitioned) without requiring that you reconfigure the clients.

+> [!IMPORTANT]
-> [AZURE.IMPORTANT] Azure Redis Cache does not currently support Redis clustering.
+> Azure Redis Cache does not currently support Redis clustering.
 If you want to implement this approach with Azure, then you must implement your own Redis servers by installing Redis on a set of Azure virtual machines and configuring them manually.
 The page [Running Redis on a CentOS Linux VM in Azure] on the Microsoft website walks through an example that shows you how to build and configure a Redis node running as an Azure VM.

 The page [Partitioning: how to split data among multiple Redis instances] on the Redis website provides more information about implementing partitioning with Redis.
 The remainder of this section assumes that you are implementing client-side or proxy-assisted partitioning.